Karisalkalampatti: Politics

-As per the constitution of India and Panchyati Raaj Act, Karisalkalampatti village is administrated by Sarpanch (Head of Village) who is elected representative of village.
-Karisalkalampatti village falls under Tirumangalam assembly constituency is part of Virudhunagar (Lok Sabha constituency).
+As per the constitution of India and the Panchyati Raaj Act, Karisalkalampatti village is administrated by a Sarpanch (Head of Village) who is an elected representative of village.
+Karisalkalampatti village falls under the Tirumangalam assembly constituency and the Virudhunagar (Lok Sabha constituency).

 Economy

-Surrounding cultivate lands are the main places for the agricultural activities.
-Crops like cotton, rice, cholam, kambu and green dal are cultivated here.
+Surrounding cultivated lands are the main places for the agricultural activities.
+Crops like cotton, rice, cholam, kambu, and green dal are cultivated here.

-Educational institutions

-P.U.M.S which provides primary education to students.
-Of kothari publishe school sivarakottai located on NH-7 Madurai Highway Road, yet to be opened.
-Dr. M.S.
-Udayamurthy Teacher Training Institute(Venkatachalampuram Pullambady Thirumalapady Rd Trichy) which act as a training institute to nearby villages.

 Transportation

-Regular bus services are operated on daily basis from Tirumangalam and Madurai.
-Also auto services available from sivarakottai.
-Nearest Airport is Madurai International Airport just 15 km from the Village.
+Regular bus services are operated on a daily basis from Tirumangalam and Madurai.
+The nearest airport is Madurai International Airport located 15 km from the Village.

-Surrounding areas

-Sengapadai (3 km), Sivarakkottai (4 km), Rayapalayam (4 km), Puliampatty (5 km), T. Pudupatty (6 km) are the nearby Villages to Karisalkalampatti.
-Karisalkalampatti is surrounded by Tirumangalam Taluk towards North, T.Kallupatti Taluk towards west, Kariapatti Taluk towards East, Chellampatti Taluk towards South.

 Climate

 Karisalkallampatti has a tropical wet and dry climate (Köppen: Aw).
 The hottest part of the year is late May to early June, known regionally as Agni Nakshatram ("fire star") or as Kathiri Veyyil, with maximum temperatures around 35–40 C. The coolest part of the year is January, with minimum temperatures around 19–25 C. The village gets most of its seasonal rainfall from the northeast monsoon winds, from mid–October to mid–December.
-Prevailing winds in this are usually southwesterly between April and October and north-easterly during the rest of the year.
-Historically, karisalkalampatti has relied on the annual rains of the monsoon season to replenish water reservoirs, as no major rivers flow through the area.
+Prevailing winds are usually southwesterly between April and October and north-easterly during the rest of the year.
+Historically, Karisalkalampatti has relied on the annual rains of the monsoon season to replenish water reservoirs, as no major rivers flow through the area.